department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/LC-homepage-requirements.md

-# Learning center homepage requirements
+# Learning center (global) homepage requirements

 This is WIP and may evolve based on user research and technical findings.

 - Final name: Resources and support.
-- H1: Resources and support for your VA benefits and services
+- H1: Resources and support
 - Lc homepage will include search option prominently.
 It will include both LC and 'all va' options.
 - Must enable search error messages and standard system error messages.
 - LC homepage must allow full width banner alert component